jamf/jamfconnect/README.md

 For more information about using Extension Attributes with Jamf Pro, see [Computer Extension Attributes](https://docs.jamf.com/jamf-pro/administrator-guide/Computer_Extension_Attributes.html) in the _Jamf Pro Documentation_.

-Additional extension attributes curated by Jamf's Professional Services and Consulting Engineering teams are in a the `additional_extension_attributes` folder.
+Additional extension attributes curated by Jamf's Professional Services and Consulting Engineering teams are in `additional_extension_attributes` folder.

 ### Jamf Connect Scripts